Discounting, Disagreement, and the Option to Delay

-Keywords: social discount rate, cost-benefit analysis, discount-rate heterogeneity, climate change
+Keywords: social discount rate, cost-benefit analysis, real-options analysis, discount-rate heterogeneity, climate change

 JEL Classification: D61, G31, Q54, R42